ScottWales/aus2200-training/_sources/further-considerations.md

 # Further Considerations

+## Parameters to change with resolution

+When using RAL3 science the only parameters that need to change with resolution are the model timestep and the radiation timesteps, both in the 'configs' panel.
+The model timestep must evenly divide all other timesteps, including the radiation timestep, LBC cycle time and the cycle length.

 ## Ancillary Data Resolution

 At very high resolutions the resolution of source ancillary datasets can start to become a concern.
 Check the output of the ancillary suite to make sure that there are no artifacts that could impact the model.